minhtrang4078/How-I-create-a-PowerBI-report/README.md

 ## Why there can be a low Power Bi adoption (less users) through time?
 Here are some reasons that I observed:
-- Firsly, THE MOST IMPORTANT REASONS
+- THE MOST IMPORTANT REASONS
    - Insights are not useful for  business actions
    - Insights are not actionable enough for the audiences
    - Don’t trust the results/insights (black box problem)
-- VISUALIZYTION
+- VISUALIZATION
   - Too complicated to interpret, only serve the purpose of a small group
   - Too much details, redundant things that people don’t expect, or too simple
 - DATABASE